 Városház Snack

-Low prices, homestyle Hungarian dishes, a pared-down interior, no English menu, let alone an Instagram page: these are promising signs that you've stumbled on a truly local eatery.
-Városház Snack, which opened in 1985, is a shoebox-sized counter-service restaurant in Budapest's downtown that's popular among emplyees of the Mayor's Office across the street.
+Low prices, homestyle Hungarian dishes, a pared-down interior, no English menu, let alone an Instagram page: these are promising signs that you've stumbled on a local eatery.
+Városház Snack, which opened in 1985, is a shoebox-sized counter-service restaurant in Budapest's downtown that's especially popular among employees of the Mayor's Office across the street.

-The daily-changing menu is written on weathered plastic boards attached to the wall.
-As the day progresses, more and more boards are flipped over, so indicating dishes they ran out of (try to get there before 1 p.m.).
-I usually go for the daily soup followed by a vegetable stew (főzelék) topped with meatball.
-You'll find here some dishes that have vanished from most Budapest restaurants, including a poppy-seeds topped sweet pasta plate (mákos tészta).
+The daily-changing dishes are written on weathered plastic boards attached to the wall.
+As the day progresses, they flip over those that they ran out of (try to get there before 1 p.m.).
+I usually opt for the daily soup followed by a vegetable stew (főzelék) topped with meatballs.
+You'll find here dishes that largely vanished from Budapest restaurants, including a wonderful poppy-seeds noodle plate (mákos tészta).
 Lunch-only, Monday through Friday.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 If you're enjoying this article, please consider supporting me by making a one-time payment (PayPal, Venmo).